backingUpYouTube/backUpYouTubeAnnotationsLocallyWithPython3/README.md

 # backUpYouTubeAnnotationsLocallyWithPython3
-Backs up the YouTube annotation XML for a given video locally (requires Python 3)
+Backs up the YouTube annotation XML for a given video locally (requires Python 3, requests and Beautiful Soup 4)